twm1994/networked_sminetest/README.md

-# Simplified Minetest, Offline Version
+# Simplified Minetest, Networked Version

 This project is based on the [original repository](https://github.com/celeron55/minetest_nmpr), built on OMNeT++ 5.4.1 with MinGW GCC toolchain.